richard-timpson/CS-3500/SpreadSheet/README.md

 ![alt text](./spreadsheet-img.png)

-This project was an almagamation of projects for the first half of the semester from my Software Practice I course at the University of Utah.
+This project was an amalgamation of projects for the first half of the semester from my Software Practice I course at the University of Utah.
 The spreadsheet was built using C# and the .NET framework utilizing the .NET's Windows Forms Application.
 The project includes a FormulaClass with an infix expression evaluator, a dependency graph data structure, a spreadsheet model, and a spreadsheet GUI.
 Each of these projects can be found as .NET solutions in this repository.
 The software can be tested/run by opening up the executable from the SpreadSheet-GUI solution.

 ## Getting started